iddzzz/netizen-sentiment-analysis/README.md

 # Netizen Thought Analysis
-Thought analysis against a community (ahmadiyya community in Indonesia) in the social media in 2021.
+Thought analysis against a community (ahmadiyya community in Indonesia) in the social media (twitter) in 2021.

 ## Project Overview
 + Analysing public opinion about the community to help the community prepare and improve future programs